ximinggao/axon-springcloud-kafka/README.md

-# axon-eventsourcing-with-kafka
+# axon-springcloud-kafka
-A project to implement using Kafka as event store to support event-sourcing with Axon Framework.
+Demo Event-Sourcing project using Axon Framework.

+Use JPA as event storage engine, and Kafka to distribute events.